handfoot/bitcoinguide/README.md

 - Type in the name of your wallet (keep the name vague and anonymous enough), and hit next.
 Select "Standard Wallet" and "Create a new seed"

-- Select "Legacy" as tye Seed type
+- Select "Legacy" as the Seed type

 - Electrum will output a list of words.
 These words are really important, and you must keep it secret, and write it down on a secure physical notebook (don't store in a computer).
 If your wallet is lost, this list of words will be used to recover your wallet.